 The U.S. is engaged in strategic competition with its adversaries every day, requiring the use and integration of all instruments of national power.
-This session focuses on the myriad activities an operational commander may be tasked to perform across the competition continuum, under the enduring pressure of Great Power Competition and constant lower intensity threats to security.
+This session focuses on the myriad activities an operational commander may be tasked to perform across the competition continuum, under the enduring pressure of strategic competition and constant lower intensity threats to security.
 In particular, commanders must be prepared to make difficult decisions in ambiguous and ill-defined situations.
 This is particularly true for situations involving failing states - the "fragile states" phenomenon - where military intervention can present a host of challenges beyond those typically encountered in major combat operations.

-- Comprehend the concept of fragile and failed states and its operational implications. - Comprehend the military and non-military consequences of state failure and what those consequences imply for operational planners in globally integrated operations in the security environment. - Comprehend the challenges of restoring stability and peace in failed / failing states by U.S. and coalition forces working in coordination with other organizations (such as the UN). - Comprehend the full range of military operations required across the competition continuum during a Strategic Competition, especially in a relation to the Great Power Competition. - Understand the implications of UNSCR 1325 Women, Peace, and Security and gender impacts on state stability and security.
+- Comprehend the concept of fragile and failed states and its operational implications. - Comprehend the military and non-military consequences of state failure and what those consequences imply for operational planners in globally integrated operations in the security environment. - Comprehend the challenges of restoring stability and peace in failed / failing states by U.S. and coalition forces working in coordination with other organizations (such as the UN). - Comprehend the full range of military operations required across the competition continuum during strategic competition. - Understand how UNSCR 1325 Women, Peace, and Security affects state stability and security.

-Historically U.S. military organizations, training, and equipment has been optimized for largescale conventional warfare against similar opponents where objectives are relatively clear and where war itself is relatively short.
+Historically U.S. military organizations, training, and equipment has been optimized for large-scale conventional warfare against similar opponents where objectives are relatively clear and where war itself is relatively short.
 Despite this fact U.S. military forces throughout their history have found themselves conducting operations short of conventional war, and U.S. forces will continue to do so for the foreseeable future.
 Operation IRAQI FREEDOM, for example, comprised only several weeks of conventional combat operations preceded by ten years of coercive diplomacy and deterrence, then followed by nearly twenty years (and counting) of belligerent occupation, stability, counterinsurgency, and engagement.
 Decades after quickly routing the Taliban in Afghanistan, the United States and its allies conducting significant lower-intensity but long duration operations of several kinds there before withdrawing military forces.
-Operation INHERENT RESOLVE is a related exemplar where a mix of coalition SOF and conventional forces confronted a violent extremist insurgent group that had managed to carve out a de facto "caliphate" effectively occupying portions of Syria and Iraq, years after the U.S. may have thought the war there "won".
+Operation INHERENT RESOLVE is a related exemplar where a mix of coalition SOF and conventional forces confronted a violent extremist insurgent group that had managed to carve out a de facto "caliphate" effectively occupying portions of Syria and Iraq, years after the U.S. may have thought the war was won.
 Most recently the U.S. finds itself supporting Ukraine's defense from Russia in many ways short of direct armed conflict.